 Amnesia The Bunker gameplay

-Unlike previous iterations of Amnesia, where fleeing is your only means of survival, it appears you can defend yourself in The Bunker.
-The trailer prominently features an old service revolver with a single bullet in the chamber, and screenshots posted to the game’s official website include an action shot of Henri pulling the pin on a grenade.
+However, its trailer and forecast some major gameplay changes coming to the series.
+Henri wields an old service revolver with a single bullet in the chamber, and screenshots posted to the game’s official website include an action shot of pulling the pin on a grenade.
+We can only conclude that you gain some means to defend yourself in the eponymous bunker, albeit rarely.

 While Amnesia games are traditionally very linear, The Bunker bucks the trend with a semi open-world to explore.
 This newfound freedom means we can expect a divergence from scripted events, making the horrors lurking in the shadows more unpredictable.
 Non-linearity also allows for multiple solutions to puzzles, so you’re less likely to hit a dead end while trying to progress.